Efficient ground-state energy estimation and certification on early fault-tolerant quantum computers

 \section{Introduction}

-Estimating the ground state energy of quantum many-body systems is a fundamental problem in condensed matter physics, quantum chemistry, material science and quantum information.
-It serves as a basic subroutine in drug discovery and materials design \cite{aspuru2005simulated, cao2019quantum, elfving2020will, goings2022reliably}.
-In this problem, the system of interest is characterized as an $n$-qubit Hamiltonian $H$ with unknown spectral decomposition $H=\sum_j E_j \ket{E_j}\bra{E_j}$, where $E_0 < E_1 \le E_2 \le ...$ are the eigenvalues of $H$ and the $\ket{E_j}$'s are the orthonormal eigenstates of $H$, and we need to estimate the lowest eigenvalue $E_0$ of $H$ within additive error $\epsilon$ with high probability.
-Due to its significance, this problem has been extensively studied in the past decades, and various methods have been proposed to tackle it.
-Among these methods, two main approaches to ground state energy estimation (GSEE) have been explored.
+Estimating the ground-state energy of quantum many-body systems is a fundamental problem in condensed matter physics, quantum chemistry, materials science, and quantum information.
+This problem underpins basic processes in drug discovery and materials design \cite{aspuru2005simulated, cao2019quantum, elfving2020will, goings2022reliably}.

+In ground-state energy estimation, the system of interest is represented by an \( n \)-qubit Hamiltonian \( H \) with an unknown spectral decomposition \( H = \sum_j E_j \ket{E_j} \bra{E_j} \), where \( E_0 < E_1 \le E_2 \le \dots \) are the eigenvalues of \( H \) and the \( \ket{E_j} \) are the orthonormal eigenstates of \( H \).
+The goal is to estimate the lowest eigenvalue \( E_0 \) of \( H \) within an additive error \( \epsilon \) with high probability.
+Given its importance, this problem has been extensively studied, and various methods have been proposed to address it.
+Among these, two main approaches to ground-state energy estimation (GSEE) have been explored.